jeonghanlee/epics-trainings/docs/CH1/epicshostarch.md

 *   **Increased Complexity and Maintenance Burden:** Fragmenting build artifacts across numerous directories (e.g., `bin/debian12_x86_64`, `lib/rocky8_x86_64`) and multiplying the effort required for updates, patches, and testing across all targets.

 *   **Potential for Inconsistencies:** Increasing the risk of subtle, unintended differences creeping into builds for different OS versions over time.

+Furthermore, this structure simplifies the process of adding support for new OS versions; it typically involves creating a new OS-specific folder to manage its unique dependencies and configurations, while leveraging the existing `linux-x86_64` core components.

 ## Principle Three: Managing Distribution-Specific Variations (`debian-12`, `rocky-8.10` Folders)